PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/loadbalancer/README.md

 #### zones

-Controls zones for Load Balancer's Fronted IP configurations.
+Controls zones for Load Balancer's fronted IP configurations.

 For:

-- public IPs    - these are zones in which the public IP resource is available
+- public IPs  - these are zones in which the public IP resource is available.
-- private IPs   - this represents Zones to which Azure will deploy paths leading to Load Balancer frontend IPs (all frontends are affected)
+- private IPs - these are zones to which Azure will deploy paths leading to Load Balancer frontend IPs (all frontends are affected).

 Setting this variable to explicit `null` disables a zonal deployment.
 This can be helpful in regions where Availability Zones are not available.

 For public Load Balancers, since this setting controls also Availability Zones for public IPs, you need to specify all zones available in a region (typically 3): `["1","2","3"]`.

 Type: list(string)